neloe/MongoDB-Cpp/README.md

 This database driver requires the ZMQ libraries (and associated dependencies) and FastBSON.
 Build system requirements are CMake and a modern C++ compiler that is C++11 compliant.

 ## Build Instructions
+When the test directories are submodules linking to other repositories.
+In order to have all the required files needed to build the tests, make sure you initialize the submodules: `git submodule update --init --recursive` (or clone recursively).

 This software uses CMake as it's build system; as such out of source builds are preferred.